Jonayb/SADCWEB-SOBA/README.md

 - NVIDA Nsight Visual Studio Edition: (https://developer.nvidia.com/nsight-visual-studio-edition)
 - Visual Studio 2017: https://visualstudio.microsoft.com/vs/older-downloads/

+### Google Colab
+- In anaconda, create a new environment using Python 3.5.
+Note: newest version of Python does not support older TensorFlow versions.

 ## Evaluation
 The evaluation code is mainly based on